 - Studies have shown that students remember only 10% of what they learn from reading, while they retained 75% of what they practiced doing.

 - You will be able to practice using the materials and equipment you will need out on the job, and become familiar with the way they function.

 - You will learn how to stay safe.
 One of the most important things you will learn in a vocational training program is how to protect yourself and your clients while on the job.
-In a controlled, risk-free classroom situation you can practice all the skills you will need to stay safe.
+In a controlled, risk-free lab situation you can practice all the skills you will need to stay safe.

 - Learn to work as a team.
 You may have group projects assigned in your hands-on learning program where you can take advantage of the different skills people in your group have.
 You can practice working as a team and learn from each other in order to accomplish the task.